-Blog post written by Dr Cory Rodgers (Refugee Studies Centre, Oxford) who is presenting on a panel entitled ‘Regional Trends in the Pursuit of Durable Solutions in eastern Africa’ at the upcoming RLI 4th Annual Conference
+Blog post written by Dr Cory Rodgers (Refugee Studies Centre, Oxford) who is presenting on a panel entitled ‘Regional Trends in the Pursuit of Durable Solutions in eastern Africa’ at the upcoming RLI 4th Annual Conference.

-draft programme is available online and registration for the event is now open.
+The conference draft programme is available online and registration for the event is now open.

 It was the best of times, it was the worst of times…